 - To get a medical treatment that is most available for the applicant in Australia

-- When travelling offshore is essential for business.
+- When traveling offshore is essential for business.

-These are some of the conditions which can earn you an exemption from Australian travel ban if you are temporary visa holder stuck in Australia.
+These are some of the conditions which can earn you an exemption from the Australian travel ban if you are a temporary visa holder stuck in Australia.

 How travel ban has affected Australian temporary visa holders

-The Australian travel ban has created various problem for everyone who wish to travel to or from Australia.
+The Australian travel ban has created various problems for everyone who wishes to travel to or from Australia.
 But it has specifically affected in many ways.

 Let’s have a look at these effects: